TeslaNeuro/TeslaNeuro/README.md

 * 🔗 Hardware–Software Integration

 ## ⚡ Fun Fact
-What started as a fascination with video games evolved into a passion for hardware, software, and building technology from the ground up.
+What started as a fascination with video games evolved into a passion for HW, SW, and building technology from the ground up.

 <!--
 **TeslaNeuro/TeslaNeuro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.